Updated: Feb 25

 evening, they were replaced hours later by those of participants in the

 Women’s March, as a crowd of nearly half a million descended on the capital.

 Examining just a photo from the event, you might be hard-pressed to tie a

 face to a name.
 But in the data, pings at the protest connected to clear

 trails through the data, documenting the lives of protesters in the months

 before and after the protest, including where they lived and worked.

-We spotted a senior official at the Department of Defense walking through
+Journalists spotted a senior official at the Department of Defence walking through

 the Women’s March, beginning on the National Mall and moving past the